Premise Stress Test — NuRenN Clarity Tools

 Foundation for Critical Thinking

 Paul and Elder identified eight elements present in every act of reasoning.
-The PST is built directly on this anatomy — each move corresponds to one or more elements.
+The PST is built directly on this anatomy — each phase corresponds to one or more elements: Purpose · Question at Issue · Information · Interpretation · Concepts · Assumptions · Implications · Point of View.

 Intellectual Standards & Traits

-Paul and Elder's standards — Clarity · Accuracy · Precision · Relevance · Depth · Breadth · Logic · Fairness — evaluate the quality of thinking across the elements.
-Their Intellectual Traits — Humility · Courage · Empathy · Integrity · Perseverance · Autonomy — describe who you become through sustained practice.
-Intellectual Autonomy maps directly to the examined mind is the sovereign mind.
+Their standards — Clarity · Accuracy · Precision · Relevance · Depth · Breadth · Logic · Fairness — and their Intellectual Traits — Humility · Courage · Empathy · Integrity · Perseverance · Autonomy — animate the PST's governing philosophy.
+Intellectual Autonomy maps directly to the examined mind as the sovereign mind.

 Recommended Entry Point